Teikyo Lab.

 Discover colorful stone paved remains

-In May 2017, a large number of roof tiles believed to date from the latter half of the 7th century were found at the Ak-Beshim archaeological site in the northern part of the Republic of Kyrgyzstan.
-The excavation was conducted by the Teikyo University Silk Road Academic Research Team, which was established in 2016 by the faculty members of the Research Institute of Cultural Properties, Teikyo University.
+In May 2017, a large number of roof tiles believed to date back to the second half of the 7th century were discovered at the Ak-Beshim ruins in the northern part of the Kyrgyz Republic.
+The excavation was carried out by the Teikyo University Silk Road Academic Research Team, which was established in 2016 and is primarily comprised of faculty members from Research Institute of Cultural Properties, Teikyo University.

 Ak-Beshim Ruins in Northern Kyrgyzstan